Minnesota ICE operation to conclude after months of scrutiny and protests

-Ukraine's President Volodymyr Zelenskyy confirmed the Abu Dhabi discussions after talks with U.S. President Donald Trump at the World Economic Forum in Davos on Thursday.
+Ukraine's President Volodymyr Zelenskyy, who met U.S. President Donald Trump at the World Economic Forum in Davos on Thursday, said the key issue would be that of territory.

 Kremlin aide Yuri Ushakov described the Moscow discussions, which lasted around four hours, as “substantive, constructive and very frank,” but stressed that a durable peace would not be possible without resolving territorial disputes outlined in last year’s Trump-Putin summit in Alaska.